 Freya Ward: Visiting on Freya Ward is between 12 noon and 8pm, for one named support partner only.
 Please ensure you are wearing a hospital-provided, single-use face mask.

-SCBU: Both parents will be able to visit at the same time.
+SCBU: Both parents may visit at the same time.
 Please ensure you are wearing a hospital-provided ,single-use face mask